maindconsultingservices/google_twitter_scraper/README.md

 ### LinkedIn Endpoints

 #### `POST /linkedin/find-candidates`
 - **Description:** Searches for job candidates on LinkedIn based on job requirements.
-This endpoint uses real LinkedIn data scraping with @sparticuz/chromium.
+The endpoint uses the LinkedIn Jobs Scraper to search for relevant job postings and extracts candidate information.
 - **Request Body:** A JSON object with the following properties:

 | Parameter | Type | Required | Description |